akinomyoga/ble.sh/README.md

 ## 2.6 Highlight Colors

-The colors and attributes used in the syntax highlighting are controlled by `ble-face` function.
+The colors and attributes used in the syntax highlighting are controlled by the function `ble-face`.
 The following code reproduces the default configuration:
 ```bash
 # highlighting related to editing
 ble-face -s region                    bg=60,fg=white